Learn what we are all about.

 In 2016, WeTransfer helped launch the world’s first free Masters of the Arts in design thinking with the University of the Underground, as well as Worldwide FM, a global radio station run by legendary BBC broadcaster Gilles Peterson.
 In 2021 the company launched The Supporting Act, a foundation designed to support emerging creative talent.

 WeTransfer is founded in Amsterdam in 2009 by Dutch entrepreneurs Bas Beerens and Nalden.
 The pair build a file-sharing tool to solve the problems they frequently face as designers and creatives—being unable to send large, design-heavy files over the internet.

-WeTransfer is built on a foundation of design-driven businesses including Oy, Bas Beerens’ creative studio, and Present Plus, founded by Damian Bradfield and Nalden (which is later acquired by WeTransfer.)
-As a result, from day one the business prioritizes user experience, making its tools beautiful, frictionless, and unobtrusive.
+WeTransfer is built on a foundation of design-driven businesses including Oy, Bas Beerens’ creative studio, and Present Plus, founded by Damian Bradfield and Nalden (subsequently acquired by WeTransfer.)
+As a result, from day one, the business prioritizes user experience, making its features beautiful, frictionless, and unobtrusive.

-To help fund their endeavor Bas and Nalden pioneer a non-intrusive advertising model for the tool in the form of beautiful, full-screen wallpapers.
-30% of all advertising inventory is donated to promote the work of other creatives and charitable causes.
+To help fund their endeavor Bas and Nalden pioneer a non-intrusive advertising model for the platform in the form of brand safe, full-screen wallpapers.
+From inception, 30% of all advertising inventory is donated to promote the work of other creatives and charitable causes.

 Within three months of launch, WeTransfer is already being used in 187 countries around the world.

 Damian Bradfield joins WeTransfer as Chief Strategic Officer, later becoming Chief Creative Officer.

 WeTransfer Plus (rebranded to WeTransfer Pro in 2019) —a premium service for bigger files, extra storage, and personalization features—launches, giving users the ability to password-protect files.

 WeTransfer reaches the milestone of two million daily transfers and turns profitable.